ovebepari/ovebepari.github.io/_posts/2018-03-02-Dealing-with-show-offs-in-the-class.md

 ![Show off first image](/post_images/2018/Mar/show_off_first.jpg){: .center-image }

-I wanted to see how he react to that misspelling.
+I wanted to see how he reacted to that misspelling.
 A few moments later, he passed me that back writing, "You've already become unique by misspelling unique".
 And he corrected my spelling too.

 But I couldn't understand if he was being mean or just joking.
 So I wanted to check that by passing an another message.